FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 A strong faction known for their excellent defenses.
 Recommended for beginners.

 - Pros:
-  - T1 Striker can dodge incoming fire, excellent in the early game.
+  - T1 Tank can dodge incoming fire, excellent in the early game.
-  - T2 Pillar is a very cheap unit compared to other T2, making them great early in the T2 game to overwhelm the enemy.
+  - T2 Tank is a very cheap unit compared to other T2, making them great early in the T2 game to overwhelm the enemy.
-  - T3 Percival is the strongest frontline T3 unit available to any faction.
+  - T3 Assault Bot is the strongest frontline T3 unit available to any faction.
 - Con's:
   - T1 Bombers don't have a good precision, making them less efficient to kill the opponent's expanding engineers at the early game.